NotHr/NotHR/README.md

 # Hi , I am NotHR.

 - I am Just learning to code.
-- I am a first yearn collage student
+- I am a first year collage student
 - Just Trying to learn as much as I can.